peterjgs/first_aid/personal_first_aid_notes.md

 Remove the source of crushing, *if it is safe to do so.*

-- For example, if a victim is unconscious with bookshelves crushing their legs, which are bleeding, remove the bookshelves, if it's safe to do so.
+- For example, if a casualty is unconscious with bookshelves crushing their legs, which are bleeding, remove the bookshelves, if it's safe to do so.

-When removing an object which is crushing a victim, be prepared to manage bleeding.
+When removing an object which is crushing a casualty, be prepared to manage bleeding.

 If there's lots of damage to the chest and/or abdomen, don't remove the crushing object.